Grandfather smiling at granddaughter

 Also, you can time your 529 contributions to align with paydays or set up a monthly contribution schedule.
 Just log in to your Ohio 529 account and select “Automatic Investments” from the Asset Management menu to adjust the amount or frequency of your contributions.
 Every amount deposited into a 529 account, whether big or small, can help you reach your savings goal.

-Also, take the opportunity to review your child’s time horizon to college and determine if modifications are needed to your Ohio 529 college savings plan.
-If your child is just in kindergarten, you have more time to save even more and take advantage of the power of compound interest.
+Also, take the opportunity to review your saving strategies at each stage of your child’s life and see if you want to modify your Ohio 529 plan.
+For instance, if your child is in kindergarten, you have time to save even more and take advantage of the power of compound interest.
+Also, disappearing expenses, like the end of paying for day care, can also build your college savings.
 If your child is in middle or high school, you may want to accelerate your savings.
-Even if your child is in college, you can still save in your Ohio 529 account and take advantage of tax-free earnings, tax-free withdrawals for the next round of qualified higher education expenses, and the state of Ohio income tax deduction for 529 plan contributions for residents of Ohio only.
+Even if your child is in college, you can still save in your Ohio 529 account and take advantage of tax-free earnings, tax-free withdrawals for the next round of qualified education expenses, and the state of Ohio income tax deduction for 529 plan contributions for residents of Ohio only.

-Saving for an education or career training for your children is a forward-looking action plan.
-No matter the age of your child, it is never too early, and it is never too late to start saving for them.
+Saving for college or career training for your children is a forward-looking action plan.
+No matter the age your child is, it is never too early, and it is never too late to start saving.

 Since 1989, Ohio’s 529 Plan has been helping families across the nation save for their children’s higher education.
 Ohio’s 529 Plan covers qualified expenses at any four-year college or university, two-year community college, trade or vocational school, apprenticeship approved by the U.S. Labor Department, or certificate programs, or continuing education classes nationwide that accepts federal financial aid.
 Learn, plan, and start for as little as $25 today at CollegeAdvantage.